Everything About Little Black Dresses

 - Liz Hurley's safety pin dress - later worn by Lady Gaga

-- Angelina Jolie - Maleficient.
-Check out the amazing photos with Brad!
+- Angelina Jolie - Maleficent.
+Check out the fantastic photos with Brad.

 - Kim Kardashian - sexy before the wedding

 - Rihanna - Most Desirable Women Award 2014

 There are many ways to style your little black dress.
 Add a chunky necklace to a gallery opening.
 Or wear it plain for an evening with friends.
 Take this must-have dress from classic to sexy, from day to night, or casual to dressy with accessories alone.